 Lis Neris, San Lorenzo Isontino

 Lis Neris is known principally for the series of white varieties produced by Alvaro Pecorari through the 1990s.
 The new developments are wines that go beyond the monovarietal dimension towards Alvaro’s personal expression of the terroir of the upper Isonzo.
 Lis is a late-harvested blend of Chardonnay, Sauvignon Blanc and Pinot Grigio, while Confini challenges preconceptions with the union of Pinot Grigio, Riesling and Traminer.
 Depth and mellow, aromatic complexity are the key notes of both cuvées.
-And Alvaro’s Pinot Grigio (called Gris) remains Italy’s most refined example of a grape variety that only the most talented producers manage to lift above the level of commercial banality.
+And Alvaro’s Pinot Grigio (called Gris) remains the area of Friuli most refined example of a grape variety that only the most talented producers manage to lift above the level of commercial banality.

 Pick of current releases: Pinot Grigio Gris IGT 2003; Chardonnay Jurosa IGT 2003; Lis Bianco IGT 2003